vedderb/summon-arm-toolchain/README.md

 Based on https://github.com/esden/summon-arm-toolchain

 I have made the following changes:
-* Updated GCC to version 6.4 (avoid 6.1: https://gcc.gnu.org/bugzilla/show_bug.cgi?id=70830)
+* Updated GCC to version 7.3
-* Updated binutils to 2.28
+* Updated binutils to 2.30
 * Updated newlib to version 2.4
 * Include libopencm3 support as default
+* Tested on FreeRTOS with libopencm3

 Usage on debian-based linux distributions (e.g. Ubuntu):